Creepy, Crazy, and Creative Pumpkin Carving Ideas

 It’s spooky season!
 And you know what that means…it’s almost time to turn that decorative front-porch pumpkin into a jack-o-lantern masterpiece!
 Read on to find some of our ideas for pumpkin carving and decorating!

 Are you in need of some inspiration?
-There’s so much untapped potential in the un-carved gourds that adorn our front door stoop.
-Whether you plan to carve a traditional jack-o-lantern or venture into a new creative territory, here are some Halloween pumpkin ideas that may inspire you this Halloween!
+There’s so much untapped potential in the un-carved gourds that adorn our front door stoop or haunted houses.
+Whether you plan to carve a traditional jack-o-lantern or venture into new creative territory with your Halloween decorations, here are some Halloween pumpkin ideas that may inspire you this Halloween!

 Six Tips for Your Halloween Pumpkin Carving

-2. This year, I’ve discovered another piece of information that may just be a game-changer: Carving a small hole from the BOTTOM instead of the top of the pumpkin.
-This way, you can easily put a tea light inside without having to drop it in or burn yourself trying to light it from the top.
+- This year, I’ve discovered another piece of information that may just be a game-changer: Carving a small hole from the BOTTOM instead of the top of the pumpkin to make it a candleholder or lantern.
+This way, you can cut out a lot of work trying to put tea light inside by dropping it in.

-4. If you really want to challenge yourself and go for a more intricate jack-o-lantern, you may want to consider using a foam faux pumpkin (you can find these at craft stores or on Amazon).
-The foam is an easier to work with than fresh pumpkin.
+- If you really want to challenge yourself as a carver and go for a more intricate jack-o-lantern, you may want to consider using afoam faux pumpkin (you can find these at craft stores or on Amazon).
+The foam is easy-to-carve and won’t rot like fresh pumpkin.

-5. Wait to carve your pumpkin until 3-5 days before Halloween, because they won’t last much longer after that.
+- Wait to carve your pumpkin until 3-5 days before Halloween, because they won’t last much longer after that.
 Once you carve them, they begin to decay.
 If you have to hit pause on carving, tightly wrap the pumpkin in tin foil and store it in the fridge.
+Don’t forget to save the pumpkin seeds for a tasty snack!
+Or, buy an extra pumpkin that you can use to make a fresh pumpkin pie!

 Classic Pumpkin Carving Ideas

-A cat pumpkin, a ghost pumpkin, a dog, or even just the classic spooky grin can be enough to make a front porch festive.
-Toothpicks can make ghoulish teeth.
+You can never go wrong with easy pumpkin carving ideas.
+It saves a lot of work in the brainpower.
+A cat pumpkin, a ghost pumpkin, Mickey Mouse, a bat shape, a dog, or even just the classic spooky grin can be enough to make a front porch festive.
+Toothpicks can make ghoulish teeth, too!
+Check out this pumpkin trio who can’t hear, see, or speak “evil.”

 What Really Scares You?

 Scary pumpkins don’t just have to be creepy faces.
 Listen, it’s not an easy world out there.
 Some of my favorite pumpkins I’ve seen are the ones that truly hit a nerve.
-They depict truly horrifying aspects of adulthood like student debt.
-Wi-Fi down.
-The 2020 presidential election.
-Tax forms.
-Jeans I wore before COVID.
-Check engine lights.
+They depict truly horrifying aspects of adulthood like student debt, Wi-Fi down, tax forms, jeans I wore before COVID, check engine lights.
 All things that make my heart start racing.
 Don’t be afraid to tap into what truly scares you.
-While there are plenty of stencils templates online, make your own DIY pumpkin carving stencil with a printed picture and box cutter.
+While there are plenty of stencil templates online, make your own DIY pumpkin carving stencil with a printed picture and box cutter.

 What Do You Love?